 Dickinson recently spoke about how he has worked to maintain his voice through decades of hectic touring schedules.
 We thought now would be a good time to celebrate one of the best singers in rock history by having a look at some of his greatest ever live performances.

 We’ll also cringe at some not-so-good vocal jobs.
-That’s right, even the sun’s got spots and it makes us appreciate so much more the hard work involved in getting to the top!
+That’s right, even the sun’s got dark spots and it makes us appreciate so much more the hard work involved in getting to the top!

 (Continues below the pic!)